giseldo/giseldo/README.md

-# Hey Listen, I'm Giseldo! 👋
+# Hey Listen, I'm Giseldo Neo! 👋

-I am a passionate software developer and technology enthusiast who loves to learn and build new things.
+I am a passionate software developer and technology enthusiast who loves to learn and build things that solve problems.

 ## 🚀 Projects